A frustrated reader e-mailed me this request:

 - Cut and fit: Some garments are designed to cling and reveal, and for those, undergarments must fit impeccably.
 But nobody can even IMAGINE how your butt looks when you’re wearing a full, pleated, circle skirt.
 Nobody will examine your “back fat” levels if you’re wearing a cropped jacket.
 Even if you prefer a more tailored look overall, make sure your wardrobe has enough variety in it to encompass some looser, less fitted items.

 As you can see, most of these options involve layering … which means they won’t work as well in the dead of summer.
-And they really are no substitute for cultivating a set of undergarments that works with, not against, the natural lines of your figure.
+And they really are no substitute for accumulating a set of undergarments that works with, not against, the natural lines of your figure.
 But if you’re in a hurry, or it’s laundry day, or something comes up and you end up in imperfect undies, try one of these solutions out.

 In terms of comfort, that’s a balancing act.
-Undergarments that support and sleek down CAN be comfy, but generally aren’t.
+Undergarments that support and sleek you down CAN be comfy, but generally aren’t.
 So you’ll just have to prioritize as you dress.
 If you want to wear a fitted ensemble and will be driven crazy by lumps, you may have to resign yourself to shapewear and a less-than-comfy day.
 If you want some middle ground, try a combination of fitted items and a few of the tricks listed above.
 If comfort is the priority, screw the confining undergarments and focus on bodily happiness.
 Undergarments should never be implements of torture, but the styles that support and shape are unlikely to feel like PJs.
 So some days will be comfier than others.

 Image via Amazon.com.